apieum/liskov/README.rst

 Each solution gives you different expressiveness depending on your preference:
   - "subtypeof" function which just import and return a class from a module given as string argument.
-  - "behave_as" metaclass generator function which returns a metaclass from given modules
+  - "behave_as" metaclass generator function which returns a metaclass from given modules.
-  - "can_substitute" decorator wich returns the class extending the modules given as arguments
+  - "can_substitute" decorator wich returns the class extending modules given as arguments.

 ---------------------------------------------------------------------